 DACOR has a license to serve alcoholic beverages.
 A licensed beverage manager must be on site whenever alcohol is served.
 Alcohol will not be served to anyone less than 21 years old.
 DACOR staff members may request government identification to verify age and will refuse service to anyone who is under age.
 Members and guests are expected to consume alcohol responsibly.
 DACOR staff may discontinue service to any member or guest.

 Members and their guests may bring their own alcoholic beverages for an event.
 All alcoholic beverages brought onto the premises by members must be sealed and presented to a bartender or kitchen staff upon arrival.
 Clients may also secure their own beverages for an event but they must be delivered by a beverage company, sealed, during business hours at least 24 hours before the event.
 Only DACOR staff may open alcoholic beverages, regardless of their origin.
 No opened alcoholic beverages may leave the premises.
 Except in preparation for events, members and clients may not store alcoholic beverages on the premises.
 A corkage fee of $10.00 for members at DACOR events and $1-25, dependent on beverage type, for member private bookings applies to all bottles brought to DACOR.

 DACOR maintains a professional business attire dress code in the DACOR Bacon House.
 While suits, ties and heels are always welcome, they are not required.
 For individual events, or categories of events, DACOR may apply a formal business attire dress code where men are expected to wear a suit or jacket and tie, and women should wear commensurate attire.
 Promotional material for these events will specify that formal business attire is required.
-From Memorial Day to Labor Day, jacket without tie, or shirt and tie without jacket, or business casual may be worn to these specified events.
+From Memorial Day to Labor Day, business casual May be worn.
 Jeans of any kind, T-shirts, sneakers, running shoes, and flip flops are never permitted.

 Electronic Devices, Photography, Videography